patrickv77/pv-eventeny/README.md

 - User can edit and delete submitted applications.

 ## API
-We need to be able to get all (admins) applications or their own (users) applications.
+Admins can get a list of all submitted applications.
+Users get a list of all applications they have submitted.
 ```
 GET /apps
 ```

-Users need to be able to submit applications
+Users can submit an application.

 ```
 POST /apps
-request.user {
-	id: 1
-}
 request.body {
 	first_name: 'pat',
 	last_name: 'patpat',